 Why does my planned gift matter?

 Planned Giving offers you the opportunity to make a significant impact that may not be possible from your current income in addition to the satisfaction of knowing that you are making a difference that is important to you.
 Your planned gift options are many – please consult your financial advisor to make the best decision for you and your family.
 The most popular ways to make a Planned Gift are listed below.
-Should you have additional questions, please contact Sandy in the Development Office.
+Should you have additional questions, please contact Liam in the Development Office.
 If you have already decided to include Providence in your legacy giving, we would appreciate being made aware once it is finalized.
-Simply complete this form and return to us via email or postal mail.
+Simply complete this form and return it to us via email or postal mail.